learn-co-curriculum/java-date-lab/README.md

       unit test and run the test.

 Run all the unit tests in the `HotelTest` class and ensure everything passes.
-You mal also run the tests with the IntelliJ debugger, or the Java Visualizer.
+You may also run the tests with the IntelliJ debugger, or the Java Visualizer.

 ## Starter Code